 NEW LEADERSHIP DELIVERING RESULTS FOR OUR COMMUNITY

 Tammy Garcia is a Florida native.
-She has been married for 11 years and has a 2-year-old son.
+She has been married for 13 years and has 2 children.
 Tammy works from home doing medical insurance billing for an Optometry office and has been in the eye care field since 2004.
-This is her first foray into politics.
+This is her second foray into politics as she ran for Florida House District 37 in 2018 also.

 Tammy was born and raised in Tampa, Florida, graduated from a Florida public high school, graduated with her Bachelor’s in Psychology from the University of South Florida in Tampa, earned a Master’s and ABD in Conflict Analysis and Resolution from Nova Southeastern University in Davie, Florida, and moved around for a few years to Virginia and various parts of North Carolina before finally settling down back home in Florida.
 After having lived in various parts of Florida, Virginia, and North Carolina, Tammy knew that there was no place like the Tampa area.
 It’s home and always will be.